fardfh-lab/NL-Code-Adapter/README.md

 ## Cite

-If you use this code or our pre-trained adapter modules, please consider citing Our Paper:
+If you use this code or our pre-trained adapter modules, please cite the paper: